7 Signs You’re Pregnant

 by Ivy B

 Am I pregnant?
 This is a common question, especially among first-time moms.
-In this post, we’ll discuss the 7 signs you’re pregnant.
+In this post, we’ll discuss the 7 signs that you are pregnant.

 I remember the first time I got pregnant like it was yesterday!